 On-going assessment (formative assessment) is an integral part of the learning and development process.
 Staff are involved in daily observations and assessments throughout the Reception Year; they include child-initiated tasks and teacher led activities in the inside and outside learning environments.
 Observations, samples of work and photographs are recorded (if relevant) in each child's 'learning journal.'

-Data is entered electronically onto the data-tracking programme online at the end of each term.
+In some schools data is entered electronically onto the data-tracking programme online at the end of each term, we are looking to secure this across all our primary schools for 2021.
 The EYFS Profile will be completed at the end of the Reception year; data will be sent to the Department for Education (DfE).